 Psalm 16:8

-Every day we must be trusting in the Lord, believing in Him, because He is our helper.
+Every day we must trust in the Lord, believing in Him because He is our helper.
 He has mercy on each one of us, He is faithful in everything, and He does not change.
-As humans, we may fail, grow tired, or become fearful, but God remains the same yesterday, today, and forever.
-Trusting in Him is not merely an emotional response; it is a spiritual discipline that lifts our hearts above the storms of life.
+Human beings change.
+Circumstances change.
+Feelings change.
+Plans change.
+But God remains the same.
+His character is steady, His promises are sure, and His mercy is new every morning.

 Therefore my heart is glad, and my glory rejoiceth: my flesh also shall rest in hope.